Alternative Fees for Litigation: Collaborating with Clients to Structure Non-Hourly Billing Arrangements

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance for litigators and trial counsel on planning, negotiating and implementing alternative fee structures.
+This CLE course will provide guidance for litigators and trial counsel on planning, negotiating and implementing alternative fee structures.
 The panel will analyze the risks and opportunities in various alternative fee arrangements and discuss how to avoid potential traps.

 - Forms of alternative fee structures